reinierdevalk/abtab/README.md

    You can see that the virtual environment is activated when your CLI terminal prompt has changed to something similar to `(venv)`.

    Once the virtual environment is activated, complete [Appendix II: Installing project-specific Python packages in the virtual environment](#appendix-ii-installing-project-specific-Python-packages-in-the-virtual-environment) to install all project-specific Python packages in it.
-Once completed, return here.
+Once you have completed Appendix II, return here by following the link at the end of it.

    To deactivate the virtual environment, run
     ```